Links on Android Authority may earn us a commission. Learn more.

-To do that the manufacturers are looking to use a process called Low Temperature Poly Silicon (LTPS) to make the displays.
+To do that the manufacturers are looking to use a process called Low Temperature Plantronics Silicon (LTPS) to make the displays.
 With LTPS lasers are used as part of the heat treatment.
 The result is that very high resolution displays can be made.
 To achieve the increased resolution and greater PPI, LG Display is working with AH-IPS (Advanced high performance-In plane switching) so it can make panels over 500 ppi.

 With five inch HD panels in full production, Samsung and LG are considering using panels made in Japan in order to diversify their supply lines.
 As a results Japan Display (JDI) and Sharp are also working on 500 ppi mobile displays.